 How recycling is sorted after collection:

-1. Manual sorters then separate the paper from the cardboard, bale them up and send them off to the paper mills to begin the paper and cardboard recycling process.
+- Manual sorters then separate the paper from the cardboard, bale them up and send them off to the paper mills to begin the process of paper and cardboard recycling in Melbourne.

 Source/s: Rethink Education Centre[/vc_column_text][/vc_column][/vc_row]